Towards CausalGPT: A Multi-Agent Approach for Faithful Knowledge Reasoning via Promoting Causal Consistency in LLMs: Experiments

-\subsection{Faithful Reasoning through Improving Factual Accuracy}
+\subsubsection{Faithful Reasoning through Improving Factual Accuracy}

-In Table \ref{tab:case1}, we showcase how our approach significantly elicits more faithful knowledge reasoning in LLMs by lowering factual errors.
-In this case, our \textit{reasoner} agents provide accurate and factual background knowledge about the heights of the Twin Towers and the Empire State Building.
-By simply comparing them, our \textit{reasoners} derive the correct answer 'yes'.
-Contrastively, one-shot CoT offers a hallucination, i.e., the heights of two buildings are both in factually inaccurate numbers.
-This leads to a mistake in the final answer.
+In Fig. \ref{fig:7}, we showcase how our approach significantly elicits more faithful knowledge reasoning in foundation models by lowering factual errors.
+In this case, CaCo-CoT's \textit{reasoners} provide accurate and factual background knowledge about the heights of the Twin Towers and the Empire State Building.
+By simply comparing them, our \textit{reasoners} derive the correct answer \textit{yes}.
+By comparison, a one-shot sample (\textbf{Sample}$_1$ in SC-CoT offers a hallucination, i.e., the heights of two buildings are both in factually inaccurate numbers, which directly leads to a mistake in the final answer.
 Note that the base model behind these two approaches is identical.
 We only prompt the \textit{reasoners} to recall the background knowledge in the first place, which is straightforward and efficient.